 The period of perimenopause can last up to 10 years, and for many women, much of this time may be spent in the workplace.
 In order to reduce the severity and frequency of hot flashes while at work, it may be helpful to know a few tricks.

 One of the first lines of defense against hot flashes at work is proper attire.
-Avoid wool, silk and synthetic fabrics.
-These fabrics trap in heat and can increase your body temperature.
-Choose clothes made of cotton, linen or rayon.
-These fabrics “breathe” better, releasing heat and helping to keep you cooler.
+Avoid wool, silk, and most synthetic fabrics.
+These materials trap heat and can increase your body temperature.
+Clothes made of cotton, linen, or rayon “breathe” better, release heat, and help keep you cooler.

 The simplest way to lower room temperature is to lower the thermostat.
-This is not always possible in the workplace, especially if you work with several other people who are not experiencing hot flashes.
-If you work at a desk, bring in a small fan.
-The fan not only helps cool you down, but it also helps circulate the air in the room.
+However, this isn’t always possible.
+If you work at a desk, you might consider bringing in a small fan.
+A fan not only helps cool you down, it also circulates the air in the room.

-What you eat and drink plays a big role in your core body temperature.
-Hot and spicy foods increase your body temperature, exacerbating hot flashes.
-Avoid spicy foods and hot foods, like soup.
-Allow hot foods to cool down considerably before you eat them.
+What you eat and drink can play a big role in your core body temperature.
+Hot and spicy foods increase body temperature and may exacerbate hot flashes.
+Try avoiding spicy meals and allowing hot foods to cool down considerably before you eat them.

 Additionally, when you’re at work and don’t have full control over the room temperature, it will help to eat cold foods.
 Choose salads, sandwiches, or cold pastas.
 These options will still fill you up without increasing your body temperature.

 It’s also wise to choose your beverages carefully.
 While it may be tempting to start your workday with a hot cup of coffee, try iced coffee or sip on ice water instead.

 You can actually use cold drinks to your advantage in two ways.
 Sipping on a cold beverage throughout the day can help cool you down, and you can also place the cold cup or glass against your forehead or your neck.